Rakie Ayola: Career

 Ayola's other notable television appearances include the BBC psychological thriller Green-Eyed Monster (2001), soap opera EastEnders (2001), Waking the Dead (2001), London's Burning (2001), Offenders (2002), Murder in Mind (2003), The Canterbury Tales (2003) and Sea of Souls (2004).
 In 2008, she starred in the Doctor Who episode "Midnight", playing an intergalactic Hostess alongside David Tennant's Tenth Doctor.
 In 2009, Ayola starred in the CBBC musical comedy My Almost Famous Family.
 She stated: "The script made me laugh out loud when I read it. [...]
 I also like the fact that there were a lot of politically [sic]correct boxes being ticked, but the writers and producer haven't been restrained by that.
 "So, instead of bowing to this altar, they've said, 'Okay, we have this family that's half-black, half-white, half-American, half-British.
 We have a mix of boys and girls, one character who's mixed-raced and deaf – but we're not going to be restrained by any of that.
 We're not going to tiptoe around Martha's disability or anything.'
 I liked that.
 It wasn't some sort of reverential hands-off approach to what we're presenting."
 She has also been cast in the film Dredd.
 In 2016 she played Amber Haleford in "Tuesday's Child", S6:E2 of Vera.
 She joined the cast of Harry Potter and the Cursed Child at the Palace Theatre, London from 24 May 2017, playing the role of Hermione Granger.
+In 2017 Ayola founded Shanty Productions with her husband Adam Smethurst.

 In 2020, she won the Best Female Actor in a Play award at the Black British Theatre Awards for her performance in On Bear Ridge for National Theatre Wales and the Royal Court.